luciferche/gfk-test/README.md

 You have been recently hired as a senior developer on a startup that is trying to build a web application using GitHub's search API.
 There are concerns over the quality of the existing codebase; moreover, your architect has decided that the application should use [GitHub's GraphQL API](https://developer.github.com/v4/) instead of its REST API in future.

+*Please submit your solution once you deem it production ready.*

 Your first ticket is as follows:

 __User Story__